-Your self is collective, for your song is collective.
+Your self is collective because your song is collective.

-Your song belongs to generations, made by ways of learning and turning your song into a very distinct song.
+Your song belongs to generations past, made by ways of listening

 As much as you listen

-You don’t understand how after a whole day singing
+I don’t understand how, after a whole day singing

 “I have not told you half of what happened when I was young,” [Plenty Coups] said, when urged to go on.
 “I can think back and tell you much more of war and horse-stealing.
 But when the buffalo went away the hearts of my people fell to the ground, and they could not lift them up again.
 After this nothing happened.
 There was little singing anywhere.
 Besides,” he added sorrowfully, “you know that part of my life as well as I do.
 You saw what happened to us when the buffalo went away.”

 Like you, dear Honeyeaters, Plenty Coups and his people lost their ways of being, feeling, living… When the buffalo went away the hearts of Plenty Coups’ people fell to the ground, and there was very little singing.

 Just like you losing your refugia